Paul30hub/Fourier_transform_drawing/doc/README.md

-A documentation (using sphinx) will be stored here.
+## Sphinx documentation is available